Does your company have a customer-centric culture?

 In a guide from consultants Brain & Company, it was found that boosting your customer retention rates by five percent is enough to drive profits way up, between 25% and 95%

-By taking a more customer centric approach, we’re confident you could increase customer retention way past that five-percent mark, thus seeing profits that increase as the number of loyal customers do as well.
+By taking a more customer-centric approach, we’re confident you could increase customer retention way past that 5% mark, thus seeing profits that increase as the number of loyal customers does.

 Those numbers really resonated with you.
 You’ve realized that you’re missing out on loyal customers and more revenue by not following a client-centric approach.

-You’re ready to begin prioritizing building customer centricity among your own company, but you’re not sure where to start.
+You’re ready to begin prioritizing building customer centricity in your own company, but you’re not sure where to start.

 Here are some customer-centric strategies your company can follow today: